justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 Built-in fine-grained reactivity requires a built-in scheduler.

-With non-observable values an external system, like a framework or web component, will typically watch or somehow notice data changes, and then schedule a task to update the component.
+With non-observable values, an external system, like a framework or web component, will typically watch or somehow notice data changes and then schedule a task to update the component.
 Multiple data updates will be handled together in the same task as a batch.
-The template renders themselves are be synchronous, but the overall system can be synchronous or asynchronous depending on the framework and scheduler that it uses.
+The template renders themselves are synchronous, but the overall system can be synchronous or asynchronous depending on the framework and scheduler that it uses.

-For observable values the template system has to schedule and batch the updates itself, via something like https://github.com/WICG/webcomponents/issues/1055
+For observable values, the template system has to schedule and batch the updates itself, via something like https://github.com/WICG/webcomponents/issues/1055.

 ### API